ASCI White

 It was a computer cluster based on IBM's commercial IBM RS/6000 SP computer.
 512 nodes were interconnected for ASCI White, with each node containing sixteen 375 MHz IBM POWER3-II processors.
 In total, the ASCI White had 8,192 processors, 6 terabytes (TB) of memory, and 160 TB of disk storage.
 It was almost exclusively used for large-scale computations requiring dozens, hundreds, or thousands of processors.
 The computer weighed 106 tons and consumed 3 MW of electricity with a further 3 MW needed for cooling.
 It had a theoretical processing speed of 12.3 teraFLOPS (TFLOPS).
-A single modern consumer GPU, such as the NVIDIA RTX 3090, has roughly three times of the amount of compute power whilst weighing as little as 1.5kg and consuming around 350W of power (0.00035 MW).
 The system ran IBM's AIX operating system.

 ASCI White was made up of three individual systems, the 512-node White, the 28-node Ice and the 68-node Frost.